a-narayan/a-narayan-old.github.io/about.md

 ---
 layout: basic
-description: Dr. Bhushan Gopaluni leads research activities at the UBC DAIS Lab.
-He is a professor in the Department of Chemical and Biological Engineering and an Associate Dean for Education and Professional Development in the Faculty of Applied Science at the University of British Columbia (UBC).
+description: Dr. Apurva Narayan leads research activities at the IDSL Lab.
+He is an assistant professor in the Department of Computer Science at the University of British Columbia (UBC) and an adjunct assistant professor at the University of Waterloo, Canada.
 title: About
 permalink: /about/
 ---